krsmanovic/block-shodan-stretchoid/README.md

 ## mikrotik-blacklist-result-example.rsc

-This is expected format of the address list.
-It is real example extracted from one of my MikroTik boxes.
+This is real example extracted from one of my MikroTik boxes.